 Brain natriuretic peptide (BNP) and N-terminal-prohormone (NT-proBNP) are proteins released by the ventricles of the heart in response to high pressure.
 These proteins act to reduce the pressure load on the heart.
 Levels of BNP and NT-proBNP are measured from a blood sample.
 High levels can indicate heart failure.
 Levels also rise as heart failure worsens and decrease as heart failure stabilizes.

 Clinical trials indicate that low levels of BNP and NT-proBNP are associated with better long-term PAH prognosis.

-Are you living with pulmonary arterial hypertension?
+Have you had risk assessment tests to measure your disease progression?
+What tests did you have at your last risk assessment?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.